joepickrell/genome-server-21/README.md

 	$ curl -i http://localhost:5000/phenotypes

-You should get a JSON list of phenotypes for sale (all are 1 satoshi in this demo), like
+You should get a JSON list of phenotypes, like

 # Endpoints

-/phenotypes: list of phenotypes for sale, url for each
+GET /phenotypes : list of phenotypes, uri for each

-/variants: list of genotypes for sale, url for each
+GET /variants : list of genotypes, uri for each

+GET /vcf : list of VCF files

+GET /buyvariant/<chromosome>/<int:position> : genotype at chromosome and position [1 satoshi]

+GET /buyphenotype/<int:phenoid> : phenotype with id phenoid [1 satoshi]